Grimes-Gif/Biomarker-depp/README.md

 When discussing the clustering results, it is important to understand the nature of our measurements.

-EEG data is measured by electrodes palced atop the scalp, the non-invasive nature of the procedure however severely reduces its spatial resolution.
+EEG data is measured by electrodes placed atop the scalp.
+However, the non-invasive nature of the procedure severely reduces its spatial resolution.
 In laymens terms, EEG sensors cannot grasp electrical activity of deeper subcortical networks, and can only really read data from superficial neural activity.
-Understanding this is key to feature selection because it suggests that certain electrodes such as T and C, meant to read data from temporal and central neural sturctures, may not be as refined as they are reading information from structures more dorsal than ventral.
+Understanding this is key to feature selection because it suggests that certain electrodes such as T and C, meant to read data from temporal and central neural structures, may not be as refined, as they are reading information from structures more dorsal than ventral.

 This can prove to be problematic due to the systemic nature of most psychiatric disorders.
 Schizophrenia for example, has strong visual biomarkers within the prefrontal and temporal neural structures.
 Having good access to only one of structure's electrical activity, can possibly leave out much needed information for classification.